Malta leaders barred from blogger funeral

-Daphne Caruana Galizia: Malta leaders to stay away from funeral
+Daphne Caruana Galizia: Malta leaders barred from funeral

-Malta's leaders will not attend the funeral of an investigative journalist killed in a car bomb attack after her family objected to their presence.
+Several hundred people in Malta have taken part in the funeral of a journalist killed by a car bomb attack that shocked the country last month.

+The crowd applauded when the coffin with Daphne Caruana Galizia arrived at the church in Mosta.

-Daphne Caruana Galizia, 53, known for her blog accusing top politicians of corruption, died last month in an explosion that shocked the country.
+The 53-year-old was known for her blog accusing top politicians of corruption.

-The EU executive has urged the Maltese authorities to find the "barbarous" assassins.
+Her family barred Malta's leaders from attending the ceremony.
+The EU executive has urged the authorities to find the "barbarous" assassins.

+Outside the church, the huge crowds sang the Maltese national anthem and some called for "justice".

-Friday has been declared a day of national mourning for the funeral of the journalist, killed after she left her home in Bidnija, near Mosta, on 16 October.
+Friday had been declared a day of mourning and flags flew at half-mast.

-President Marie-Louise Coleiro Preca's office said she was told via a third party that her presence in the ceremony "was not desired" by the journalist's family.
+President Marie-Louise Coleiro Preca's office said she had been told via a third party that her presence in the ceremony "was not desired" by the journalist's family.

 And a spokesman for Prime Minister Joseph Muscat said: "The family has made it widely known that it does not wish the state authorities to attend."